-Years ago I made a sacred doll to represent what I felt to be the “wounded masculine” — a creature jaggedly cut off from his core; his heart barren, cold, barricaded; his perception limited to logic and analysis, rejecting what’s fluid and intuitive.
+Years ago, in desperation, I made a sacred doll to represent what I felt to be the “wounded masculine” part of myself — a creature jaggedly cut off from his core; his heart barren, cold, barricaded; his perception limited to logic and analysis, rejecting what’s fluid and intuitive.

-Mercifully, life is giving me opportunities to release these judgments, invoke compassion and forgiveness all around.
+Mercifully, life is giving me opportunities to release these judgments, invoke compassion and forgiveness in both inner and outer realms.
 What a relief!

-I recently created a ritual to signal this release and invoke healing, both inner and outer.
-The ritual involved joy, sitting in the lap of the Sacred Feminine, and burial near the site of a Native American ceremonial mound in a nest of moss, holly berries, seashells and feathers.
+I recently created a ritual to signal this release and invoke healing all around.
+The ritual involved placing the icon in the neighborhood of joy, inviting him to sit in the lap of the Sacred Feminine and finally burying him near a Native American ceremonial mound in a nest of moss, holly berries, seashells and feathers.

-You can see a selection of the photos on Facebook and below.
+Here’s a selection of photos sharing the ritual of release and healing with you.
 Click on each thumbnail to see the full-size image.

 - What if your belly — whatever its shape and size — wasn’t shameful?